These Purple Sweet Potato Dessert Fries make the BEST savoury-sweet snack or healthy dessert.

 - Peel the sweet potatoes and cut into thin batons

-Place coconut oil on a baking tray and pop in the oven for about a minute for it to melt
+Place coconut oil on a baking tray (lined with greaseproof paper if you wish) and pop in the oven for about a minute for it to melt

 - Put sweet potatoes into baking tray, with date syrup and salt and mix well

 - Bake in oven for 15-20 minutes, until cooked and crispy on the outside (mix them around a few times during the baking process)